 Sir Philip Barton: Looking at it openly and honestly, not least as the accounting officer, it is challenging to put together two different financial systems.
 It is challenging to work through the differences in issues.
 I think we have a good, robust plan to do that, and we are stepping through that plan in a prioritised, ordered way.
 My overall approach since the beginning is that we need to do things in the right order.

 The key elements would be the right overall governance and the right senior leadership, and then the merging of teams.
 You do not want to wait too long, because uncertainty is corrosive.
 We started in the middle of a financial year, so we could only go so far, but as soon as we had a new financial year we went to single budgets.
 We are now putting in place single financial controls.
-We are backing that up with a new overall IT system, which means that we will have a much better tool for managing, as a single department, both our HR and our high financial information.
+We are backing that up with a new overall IT system, which means that we will have a much better tool for managing, as a single department, both our HR and our financial information.
 That is all work in progress.
 It is challenging, but we are stepping through it, as I say, in an ordered, prioritised way.

 Lord Teverson: Sir Philip, as you know, this committee has often looked at Afghanistan in the past and no doubt will in the future.
 In fact, we produced a report early last year on it, and individually we took a lot of interest in the evacuation operation taken at the time.

 I have recently reread the report of the Foreign Affairs Committee in the House of Commons, and I have to say I was absolutely shocked reading it.
 I was seriously shocked.
 I have never read a report that was as damning as that one is.
 Just for the benefit of members of the committee, perhaps I could read two sentences from the conclusion.
 It says: “The absence of the FCDO’s top leadership—both ministerial and official—when Kabul fell is a grave indictment of the attitudes of the Government, representing a failure of leadership across the board in the Foreign Office.
-In particular, the fact that the department’s top civil servant did not return until the civilian evacuation was over, while staff across the department struggled to implement a poorly planned evacuation process under intense pressure, is difficult to understand and impossible to excuse”.
+In particular, the fact that the Department’s top civil servant did not return until the civilian evacuation was over, while staff across the Department struggled to implement a poorly planned evacuation process under intense pressure, is difficult to understand and impossible to excuse”.

 The report, as you know, went on to not having confidence in you.
 Given the gap that there has been since that report and the evacuation, how do you reflect on that?
 Do you feel that that report was just or unjust?
-Indeed, more positively, looking forward, how has the department changed its systems and how it would work if ever those sorts of circumstances came about again?
+Indeed, more positively, looking forward, how has the Department changed its systems and how it would work if ever those sorts of circumstances came about again?

 Sir Philip Barton: The first thing to say is that I have been asked about my leave.
 I was asked repeatedly by the Foreign Affairs Committee, and I am happy to repeat to all of you what I said to the committee.
 If I had my time again, I would have come back from my leave earlier.
 I am very happy to repeat that.
 That is what I should have done.